ibm-cloud-docs/dns/ro-migration.md

 Additional resources can be found in [OpenSRS Documentation](https://opensrs.com/resources/documentation/){: external}.

+### What will happen to my balance with IBM ResellOne?
+{: #balance}
+{: faq}
+{: support}

+Starting 2 November 2021, all credit balances in the ResellOne portal will be captured and transferred to our billing team for refunds.
+These credit balances will be processed in one of the following ways:

+* Credit balances more than $100.00 as of 2 November 2021 where the customer has processed a payment with us in the last 6 months will be refunded automatically.
+* Credit balances more than $100.00 as of 2 November 2021 where the customer has _not_ processed a payment with us in the last 6 months will require the customer to open a ticket and provide ACH details for a refund to be processed.
+* Credit balances of less than $100.00 as of 2 November 2021 will be credited to the customer account for future use.

+Refunds are expected to take 1 to 7 days to be processed within billing, with up to 10 additional days depending on any delays in place in the customer’s financial institution.
+Requests for refund will be honored throughout the month of November.
+Cash refund will not happen for those accounts with an IBM-provided credit.
+{: note}

 ### If I have more questions, who can I contact?
 {: #additional-questions}
 {: faq}